Skip to contents

 study <- list(E = E, V = V, n = n, times = times, ev = rxode2::et(amt = 100))

-The model uses mu-referenced parameterisation (cl <- exp(tcl + eta.cl)), which enables analytical gradient computation via sensitivity equations in both estimators.
+The model uses mu-referenced parameterisation (cl <- exp(tcl + eta.cl)), which enables analytical gradient computation via sensitivity equations in all four estimators.
 See the Advanced usage vignette for details.

 Fitting with admc